Pat Gallagher (Labour politician)

-Pat Gallagher (born 29 March 1963) is the Chief executive of Westmeath and a former Labour Party politician.
+Pat Gallagher (born 29 March 1963) is the chief executive of Westmeath County Council and a former Labour Party politician.
 He was a Teachta Dála (TD) for Laois–Offaly from 1992 to 1997.

-Previously a workshop manager, Gallagher was elected to Dáil Éireann for the Laois–Offaly constituency during the swing to Labour at the 1992 general election.
+Previously a workshop manager, Gallagher contested the 1989 general election.
+He was elected a county councillor for Offaly County Council in 1991 and urban district councillor in 1994 for Tullamore.
+He was elected to Dáil Éireann for Laois–Offaly during the swing to Labour at the 1992 general election.